Walk-Behind Lawn Mower: Won't start

 Replace a lawn mower flywheel key

 The flywheel key is a small metal rectangle that keeps the crankshaft and flywheel aligned when you tighten the flywheel nut.
 To protect more expensive components from damage, the flywheel key is designed to shear if the mower blade hits an object like a rock or tree stump hard enough to make the flywheel slip out of alignment with the crankshaft.
-If the flywheel shear slightly, the engine runs rough or misfires.
-If the flywheel key breaks or shears severely, your lawn mower stops running and won’t start.
-If the flywheel key breaks or shears, replace it.
+If the flywheel key gets dented when the blade hits an object, the engine runs rough or vibrates severely.
+If the flywheel key shears when you hit an object, your lawn mower will stop running and won’t start.
+If you inspect the flywheel key and find it dented or sheared, replace it.

 Replace a lawn mower recoil starter assembly

-The recoil starter on top of the engine has a spring that retracts the starter rope used to pull-start a gas mower.
+The recoil starter on top of the mower spins the spins the flywheel to start the engine.
+The mower won’t start with a broken recoil starter, so replace the recoil starter if it won’t spin the flywheel.
+The recoil starter has a spring that retracts the starter rope used to pull-start a gas mower.
 If the rope doesn't retract after you pull it, it's likely the spring is broken.
 Replacing the spring itself is difficult and dangerous, so the best way to repair a recoil starter is to replace the whole recoil starter assembly.

 Replace a lawn mower safety switch

 The engine safety switch on a walk-behind lawn mower stops the ignition coil from sparking and has a brake pad that slows the flywheel.
 If the safety switch fails, the engine might not turn off (in that case, remove the spark plug wire to kill the engine).
-A failed switch prevents the ignition coil from sparking the spark plug.
+A failed safety switch also prevents the engine from starting because the switch prevents the ignition coil from sparking the spark plug.
 If the coil isn't sparking, remove the kill wire from the ignition coil and check the engine for spark.
 If there's spark, replace the safety switch.

 Charge or replace a lawn mower battery

-If the electric start on your walk-behind lawn mower doesn't work, it might not be receiving power from the battery.
+If your lawn mower won’t start using the electric starter, the starter might not be receiving power from the battery.
 Batteries fail over time or if improperly maintained.
 If charging the battery overnight doesn't correct the problem, replace the battery.